ChrisChalms/DialogueSystem/README.md

  // Hide the character's sprite
  "Actually, I don't want you to see me..<hideSprite>."

+ // Change the theme
+ "Let's make the UI Darker <changeTheme=Dark>."

  // Perform an action to load a level
  "Let's go to the next area..<action=loadNextLevel>."